sci-42ver/SICP_SDF/sicp_notes.md

 Different from SDF, here the preface doesn't give one systematic introduction of each chapter.
 - up to chapter 1 included and 2.1~2.2 (chapter 2 TODO).
 ## em tracking when reading the book (Read before doing the related exercises)
-- up to "Mapping over lists" (included)
+- up to 2.2.3 exclusive.
 ## to reread after reading later chapters (strikethrough to mark already read)
 tracked up to section 2.1 (included) by searching "chapter" and "section".
-### 1.2
+### ~~1.2~~
 - ~~> You may wonder why anyone would care about raising numbers to the 1000th power.
 See Section 1.2.6.~~
-### 1.3
+### ~~1.3~~
 - ~~chapter 1 footnote 12~~
   > to create procedures without naming them, and to give names to procedures that have already been created.
 We will see how to do this in Section 1.3.2.
   ~~footnote 21~~
   > In Section 1.3.4 we will see how to implement Newton’s method in general
 - ~~> Notice that we have used *block structure (Section 1.1.8) to embed* the definitions of pi-next and pi-term within pi-sum, since these procedures are unlikely to be useful for any other purpose.
 We will see how to *get rid of them altogether* in Section 1.3.2.~~
 ### 2
-- > In Chapter 2, when we investigate how to implement rational-number arithmetic, we will need to be able to compute s in order to reduce rational numbers to lowest terms.
+- ~~> In Chapter 2, when we investigate how to implement rational-number arithmetic, we will need to be able to compute s in order to reduce rational numbers to lowest terms.~~
 - chapter 1 footnote 23.
   ~~> We will learn how to implement arithmetic on rational numbers in Section 2.1.1~~
-- > We will return to these ideas in *Section 2.2.3* when we show how to use sequences as interfaces
+- ~~> We will return to these ideas in *Section 2.2.3* when we show how to use sequences as interfaces for *combining filters and accumulators* to build even more powerful abstrac-tions.~~
 - > We’ll see examples of this aer we introduce data structures in Chapter 2. i.e. func in data structures
-- > In *Section 2.2* we will see how this ability to combine pairs means that pairs can be used as general-purpose building blocks to create all sorts of complex data structures.
+- ~~> In *Section 2.2* we will see how this ability to combine pairs means that pairs can be used as general-purpose building blocks to create all sorts of complex data structures.~~ e.g. list and then tree.
-- > *Section 2.2.3* expands on this use of sequences as a framework for organizing programs
+- ~~> *Section 2.2.3* expands on this use of sequences as a framework for organizing programs~~ i.e. transform sequences to sequences.
 ### 3
 - chapter 1 footnote 9, 16(also with *Chapter 4*), 27, 31
 - > As we shall see in Chapter 3, the general notion of the environment